hyperifyio/statelessdb/README.md

 docker-compose build && docker-compose up
 ```

-Once started, the server is available at http://localhost:8080
+Once started, the server is available at http://localhost:8080/api/v1
-and API is available at http://localhost:3001

 ## Starting the server from localhost